pfirone01-lab/ai-lead-qualifier/README.md

 ## About the Builder

 **Philemon Firone** is an n8n automation specialist and bot developer based in Nigeria who helps small businesses replace manual processes with reliable, scalable workflow systems.
-He builds using n8n, REST APIs, Claude, and messaging platforms like WhatsApp and Telegram.
+He builds using n8n, Botpress, Apify, REST APIs, Claude, and messaging platforms like WhatsApp and Telegram.

 [Connect on LinkedIn →](https://www.linkedin.com/in/philemon-firone-338529299/)